Scope: How much is chargeable: Non-cash consideration: Exchanges FA03/SCH4/PARA5

 FA03/SCH4/PARA5(3) sets out how the chargeable consideration for each transaction will be calculated.
-The current rules came into effect on 24 March 2011, pursuant to legislation in that year’s Finance Act.

 The amount of the chargeable consideration will depend on whether the subject matter of any of the transactions is a major interest in land as defined in FA03/S117.
 See SDLTM04130.